Pay Off The Mortgage

 I’m on a mission to pay off the mortgage quickly, I hope you will join me as well.
 In 2011 I bought the home of my dreams, but in doing so Mrs. C. and I bought a house valued at 3 times what our previous house was.
 We moved to a much nicer neighborhood with a 3 acre yard.
-Since we purchased the house we even bought an additional 8.5 Acres of adjoinining land in the form of a wooded abandoned railroad bed.
+Since we purchased the house we even bought an additional 8.5 acres of adjoining land in the form of a wooded abandoned railroad bed.
 I love my house, but what I don’t love is paying the bank $570 every month…for 30 years.
-To combat this in 2014 we started paying an extra $200 per month on the house and are making a large payment at the end of each year to accelarate the mortgage faster.
+To combat this in 2014 we started paying an extra $200 per month on the house and are making a large payment at the end of each year to accelerate the mortgage faster.
 Last year we paid an extra $5,000 on our mortgage.
 This year we plan to triple that.

 Why Pay Off The Mortgage Early?